Preparation:

 The bigger an egg is, the thinner (relatively) its shell will be.
 I like to use either medium or large eggs in my class.
 Jumbo eggs usually have very thin shells, and those of extra large eggs aren’t very strong, either.
 This is particularly true with commercial grocery store eggs.

 It has been my experience, too, that bigger eggs tend to be more irregular, with more bumps and creases on their surface.
 I consider myself lucky if I can use half of a dozen of large eggs for pysankarstvo.
-With medium eggs, int’s more like three fourths, and, with small chicken eggs, I rarely have to divert any directly to the kitchen.
+(If you pre-select at the grocery store, you can increase this percentage).
+With medium eggs, int’s more like three fourths, and, with small chicken eggs, I’ve rarely had to divert any directly to the kitchen.
+(Sadly, small chicken eggs are no longer sold in grocery stores in my region.)

-For very young students (preschool and kindergarten), I will bring medium or even small eggs if I can find them).
+For very young students (preschool and kindergarten), you may wish to bring medium or even small eggs (if I you can find them).
 It is easier for them to hold a smaller eggs, and easier to finish an egg before their attention wanes, as there is less surface to write on.

 Selecting

 If you have an amenable seller, you can often have them set aside the smoother eggs for you from their supply.
 People who are buying eggs to eat don’t care if they are bumpy or not, but you do.
-Similarly, if you have an understanding grocery store, you can triage your eggs, switching out the really bad ones for more useable one, there in the refrigerator section of the store.
+Similarly, if you have an understanding grocery store, you can triage your eggs, switching out the really bad ones for more useable ones, there in the refrigerator section of the store.
+It is best to shop for eggs at off-peak times, so as not to inconvenience other shoppers.
+It has been my experience that eggs are bumpiest in the spring, and get smoother later in the year, as hens mature.

 Either way, you need to carefully examine your eggs, and only select those which have no cracks or serious surface flaws.
 If the eggs are dirty, wash them before assessing them.